 - Supervise the Management Board with respect to: - Identifying and analysing the risks associated with the strategy and activities of the company and its affiliated enterprise; - Establishing the risk appetite, and putting in place the measures in order to counter the risks being taken; - Designing, implementing and maintaining adequate internal risk management and control systems; - Monitoring the operation of the internal risk management and control systems and carrying out a systematic assessment of their design and effectiveness at least once a year.
-Where necessary, improvements should be made to internal risk management and control systems; - Accounting for the effectiveness of the design and the operation of the internal risk management and control systems referred to in best practice provisions 1.2.1 to 1.2.3 of the Dutch Corporate Governance Code together with the Audit Committee. - Advise, and where applicable supervise, the Management Board with respect to: - the company's overall risk appetite, tolerance and strategy; - the current risk exposures and future risk strategy; - the intended appointment and/or removal of the Global Head of Risk and Mid-Office.
+Where necessary, improvements should be made to internal risk management and control systems; - Accounting for the effectiveness of the design and the operation of the internal risk management and control systems referred to in best practice provisions 1.2.1 to 1.2.3 of the Dutch Corporate Governance Code together with the Audit Committee. - Advise, and where applicable supervise, the Management Board with respect to: - the company's overall risk appetite, tolerance and strategy; - the current risk exposures and future risk strategy; - the appointment of the Chief Risk Officer.

 - Review, in relation to the company's internal risk management and control systems: - the company's overall risk assessment processes that inform the Management Board's decision making, ensuring both qualitative and quantitative metrics are used; - on an annual basis, the parameters used for these processes and the methodology adopted; - the accurate and timely monitoring of certain risk types of high importance; - the company's capability to identify and manage new risk types; - reports on any material breaches of risk limits and the adequacy of proposed action. - Monitor the manner in which the company's risk management function is provided with adequate resources and appropriate access to information to enable it to perform its function effectively and in accordance with the relevant professional standards.
-The Risk Committee shall also keep under review that the function has the adequate independence and is free from management and other restrictions; - Prepare reports, recommendations and deliberations on its findings regarding the company's internal risk management for purposes of the meetings of the Supervisory Board or the Audit Committee; - Review, and where applicable monitor, the Management Board's responsiveness to the reports, findings and recommendations of the Global Head of Risk and Mid-Office.
+The Risk Committee shall also keep under review that the function has the adequate independence and is free from management and other restrictions; - Prepare reports, recommendations and deliberations on its findings regarding the company's internal risk management for purposes of the meetings of the Supervisory Board or the Audit Committee; - Review, and where applicable monitor, the Management Board's responsiveness to the reports, findings and recommendations of the Chief Risk Officer.